JackHarrisson/ENGR-101-Project-3-Team-14/README.md

 1. Install Geany [Here](https://www.geany.org/download/releases/).
 2. Download the correct version of SFML from [Here](https://www.sfml-dev.org/download/sfml/2.5.1/).
 Select the MinGW version.
-3. Download the Robot CPP and the Server HPP file from the GitHub.
+3. Download all the code from the "Code" file on the GitHub.
 4. Unzip the SFML file into C/SFML.
 5. Create A folder for the project.
 6. Download the **makefile** (You may have to modify the INCLUDE and LIBS lines to fit your install).